Cutting down trees with a Markov chainsaw: Introduction

 In the case $k=1$, our coupling approach also allows us to describe the joint distribution of the sequence of pruned trees.
-In this paper, a {\em forest} is a sequence of rooted labelled trees $\f=(t_1,\ldots,t_j)$ with pairwise disjoint sets of labels.
-In the notation of Theorem~\ref{thm:kcoup} and of the paragraph which precedes it, write $M = M(T_n,S_1)$ and write $(T^{(1)},\ldots,T^{(M)})$ for the connected components of $F^{(M)}$, listed in the order they are created during the edge removal procedure on $T_n\pangle{S_1}$.
-Note that the edge removal procedure stops at the first time that $w_1$ is isolated, so necessarily $T^{(M)}$ consists simply of the single vertex $w_1$.
-For each $1 \le i \le M$, $T^{(i)}$ is a tree, which we view as rooted at whichever node of $T^{(i)}$ was closest to $w_1$ in $T_n\pangle{S_1}$; in particular, necessarily $T^{(M-1)}$ is rooted at~$V_1$. \begin{thm} The forest $(T^{(1)},\ldots,T^{(M-1)})$ is distributed as a uniformly random forest on $[n]$. \end{thm} The analysis which leads to Theorem~\ref{thm:uniforest} will also yield as a byproduct the following result. \begin{thm} Let $F^n=(T_1,\ldots,T_{\kappa})$ be a uniformly random forest on $[n]$.
-For each $i \in [\kappa-1]$, add an edge from the root of $T_i$ to a uniformly random node from among all nodes in $T_{i+1},\ldots,T_{\kappa}$.
+In this paper, a \textit{forest} is a sequence of rooted labeled trees $\mathbf {f}=(t_1,\ldots,t_j)$ with pairwise disjoint sets of labels.
+In the notation of Theorem~\ref{teokcoup} and of the paragraph which precedes it, write $M = M(T_n,S_1)$ and write $(T^{(1)},\ldots,T^{(M)})$ for the connected components of $F^{(M)}$, listed in the order they are created during the edge-removal procedure on $T_n\langle S_1 \rangle$.
+Note that the edge-removal procedure stops at the first time that $w_1$ is isolated, so necessarily $T^{(M)}$ consists simply of the single vertex $w_1$.
+For each $1 \le i \le M$, $T^{(i)}$ is a tree, which we view as rooted at whichever node of $T^{(i)}$ was closest to $w_1$ in $T_n\langle S_1 \rangle$; in particular, necessarily $T^{(M-1)}$ is rooted at~$V_1$. \begin{teo} The forest $(T^{(1)},\ldots,T^{(M-1)})$ is distributed as a uniformly random forest on $[n]$. \end{teo} The analysis which leads to Theorem~\ref{teouniforest} will also yield as a by-product the following result. \begin{teo} Let $F^n=(T_1,\ldots,T_{\kappa})$ be a uniformly random forest on $[n]$.
+For each $i \in[\kappa-1]$, add an edge from the root of $T_i$ to a uniformly random node from among all nodes in $T_{i+1},\ldots,T_{\kappa}$.
 Call the resulting tree $T$, and view $T$ as rooted at the root of $T_{\kappa}$.
-Then $T$ is distributed as a uniform Cayley tree on $[n]$. \end{thm}
+Then $T$ is distributed as a uniform Cayley tree on $[n]$. \end{teo}

 It turns out that our coupling approach allows us to prove results about a natural ``continuum version'' of the random cutting procedure which takes place on the Brownian continuum random tree (CRT).
-Our main result about randomly cutting the CRT is Theorem~\ref{thm:excbr}, below.
-Although we work principally in the language of $\R$-trees, Theorem~\ref{thm:excbr} can be viewed as a new, invertible random transformation between Brownian excursion and reflecting Brownian bridge.
+Our main result about randomly cutting the CRT is Theorem~\ref{teoexcbr}, below.
+Although we work principally in the language of $\mathbb{R}$-trees, Theorem~\ref{teoexcbr} can be viewed as a new, invertible random transformation between Brownian excursion and reflecting Brownian bridge.
 Though the precise statement requires a fair amount of set-up, if this set-up is taken for granted the result can be easily described.
-(For the reader for whom the following three paragraphs are opaque, all the below terminology will be re-introduced and formally defined later in the paper.)
+(For the reader for whom the following three paragraphs are opaque, all the below terminology will be re-introduced and formally defined later in the paper.)\vadjust{\goodbreak}